Super Street Fighter II Turbo

 Super Street Fighter II Turbo, released in Japan as (Note: Its international release was initially going to be under the title Super Street Fighter II: The Ultimate Championship.) is a 1994 fighting game developed and published by Capcom for arcades.
-It is the fifth installment in the Street Fighter II sub-series of Street Fighter games, following Super Street Fighter II (1993).
+It is the fifth and final installment in the Street Fighter II sub-series of Street Fighter games, following Super Street Fighter II (1993).
 Like its predecessor, it ran on the CP System II hardware.

-Super Turbo introduced several new gameplay mechanics not present in previous versions of Street Fighter II, including the addition of combination moves called super combos and air combos.
+Super Turbo introduced new gameplay mechanics, including the addition of combination moves called super combos and air combos.
 It also introduced the secret character Akuma, who would go on to become a recurring character in later Street Fighter installments and other Capcom fighting games.

-The game was ported to 3DO that same year followed by home computer ports for DOS and the Amiga.
-In 1997 it was ported to the PlayStation and Sega Saturn as part of the Street Fighter Collection, and in 2000 to the Dreamcast in Japan under the title of Super Street Fighter II X for Matching Service.
+The game was published for 3DO the same year followed by versions for MS-DOS and Amiga.
+In 1997, conversions were released for PlayStation and Saturn as part of the Street Fighter Collection, and in 2000 for the Dreamcast in as Super Street Fighter II X for Matching Service.
 A Game Boy Advance version was also made.
-A remake of Super Street Fighter II Turbo was released in 2008 for the PlayStation 3 and Xbox 360 titled Super Street Fighter II Turbo HD Remix.

 While not as commercially successful as previous iterations of Street Fighter II, Super Turbo was well-received by critics and had a major impact on the competitive fighting game community.
 Super Street Fighter II Turbo still has an active tournament scene to this day, being one of the most popular retro fighting games in modern day tournaments.
+A remake was published in 2008 for the PlayStation 3 and Xbox 360: Super Street Fighter II Turbo HD Remix.

 Characters

 Super Street Fighter II Turbo allows players to play as versions of characters from the original Super Street Fighter II in addition to their regular counterparts in the game by inputting a code for each character.
 The character would play as they would in Super Street Fighter II, with subtle differences.
-For example, the alternate version of Sagat in Super Turbo can now cancel the second hit of his standing light and medium kick into any special move, whereas in Super Street Fighter II he couldn't.
+For example, the alternate version of Sagat in Super Turbo can now cancel the second hit of his standing light and medium kick into any special move, whereas in Super Street Fighter II he could not.

 Super Street Fighter II Turbo also saw the introduction of the series' first secret character, Akuma (Gouki in Japan).
 Akuma is playable only as a secret character.
 He can be used by inputting a code at the player select screen.
 Even in this weakened form, he is the most powerful character in the game, and has historically been banned in all competitive tournaments of the game, including updated versions of Super Turbo.